Book a Japan autumn by train – browse the full suite of Japan Rail Passes, here.

 Are there direct trains from Warszawa-Wschodnia to Prague?

-No, there are no direct trains running from Warszawa-Wschodnia to Prague, you’ll usually need to make at least 1 change during the journey.
+Yes, there are direct trains running from Warszawa-Wschodnia to Prague, you’ll usually find around 3 per day travelling on this route.

 DepartsArrivesDuration